 Subscribe to my Newsletter, follow me on Facebook, Pinterest, Instagram and YouTube for all my latest recipes and videos.

 Shatta Sauce (Red or Green) Middle Eastern Chile Paste

-- 8 oz fresh jalapeños (See Note 1)
+- 8 oz red or green chilis (See Note 1)

 - olive oil to cover